MATH formulas in

 3.8 Triple rules

-There is also a version \triplerule originally design to print Hoare triples as rules, which will be rendered as follows, horizontally aligning rules at their horizontal rule line.
+There is also a version \triplerule originally design to print Hoare triples as rules, which will be rendered as follows, horizontally aligning rules at their bottom horizontal rule line.

 Hoare